-- Concerning the numerical solution of ODEs, Henrici (1962, 1963) studied classical finite difference methods and derived expected values and covariance matrices for accumulated round-off error, under an assumption that individual round-off errors can be modelled as independent random variables. - In particular, given posited means and covariance matrices of the individual errors, Henrici demonstrated how these moments can be propagated through the computation of a finite difference method. - In contrast with more modern treatments, Henrici was concerned with the analysis of an established numerical method and did not attempt to statistically motivate the numerical method itself.
+- Concerning the numerical solution of ODEs, Henrici (1962, 1963) studied classical finite difference methods and derived expected values and covariance matrices for accumulated round-off error, under an assumption that individual round-off errors can be modelled as independent random variables.
+(Side note: There are actually non-IEEE computing paradigms in which is is true by design!) - In particular, given posited means and covariance matrices of the individual errors, Henrici demonstrated how these moments can be propagated through the computation of a finite difference method. - In contrast with more modern treatments, Henrici was concerned with the analysis of an established numerical method and did not attempt to statistically motivate the numerical method itself.